List of As Told by Ginger characters: Joann Bishop

-Joann Bishop is Dodie and Hoodsey's mother and is a very irritable woman.
-She seems to be deeply critical and disapproving of Hoodsey's friendship with Carl Foutley, and also seems to just barely tolerate Lois Foutley as Lois does the same.
-Despite this, she has no problem with Dodie and Ginger's friendship as she considers Ginger to be a good influence on her daughter.
+Joann Bishop is Dodie and Hoodsey's mother and is an extremely irritable and bad tempered woman.
+She seems to be deeply critical and disapproving of Hoodsey's friendship with Carl Foutley very much, and also seems to just barely tolerate Lois Foutley as Lois does the same.
+Despite this, she has no problem with Dodie and Ginger's friendship as she considers Ginger to be a very good influence on her daughter.

-Much to Dodie's horror, Joann lands a substitute teaching job at Dodie's school in the episode About Face.
-However this appears to be an attempt to reinvent her youth, as she does her best to get Courtney's group to accept her by pathetically adopting outdated and exaggerated teenage mannerisms, and giving herself the alias of "Josie."
-Dodie initially assumes that Joann was the equivalent of Courtney during her teens, but later finds out that in middle school, Joann was pretty much like Dodie herself: needy, dishonest, and desperate to be popular.
-Joann's picture in her middle school yearbook reads, "Missed Popularity" whilst her classmate, the true Josie MacDonald, was voted "Miss Popularity."
+Much to Dodie's horror, Joann lands a substitute teaching job at Dodie's school for Home Economics in the episode About Face.
+However, this only appears to be an attempt to reinvent her youth, as she does her best to get Courtney's group to accept her by pathetically adopting outdated and exaggerated teenage mannerisms, and giving herself the alias of "Josie."
+Dodie initially assumes that Joann was the equivalent of Courtney during her teens, but later finds out that in middle school, Joann was pretty much like Dodie herself: needy, dishonest and desperate to be popular.
+Joann's picture in her middle school yearbook reads, "Missed Popularity" whilst her classmate, the true Josie MacDonald, was voted "Miss.
+Popularity."
 According to her husband, Joann also turned to deceitful tactics to achieve popularity; a trait which she appears to have passed on to her daughter.
-Joann later showed remorse for her actions and encouraged her daughter to accept herself for who she was, lest she never find happiness.
-Joann is portrayed as very neurotic and something of a control freak.
-She insists on calling Dodie and Hoodsey by their real names, and hates being referred to as "JoJo".
+Joann later showed remorse for her actions and encouraged her daughter to accept herself for who she was, lest she barely found any happiness.
+Joann is portrayed as very neurotic, strict and serious, and something of a control freak.
+She insists on calling Dodie and Hoodsey by their real names, and strongly dislikes being referred to as "JoJo".